OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

 ## Migrating to new resources

 I learned most lessons while doing a pilot template with a few items.
-It didn't take long after the pilot was completed before those resources were created on all samples instances.
+It didn't take long after the pilot was complete before those resources were created on all samples instances.
 That was the easy part of this project.

 Now it was time to migrate all the existing projects to use the new resources.
-This is a non-trivial task and not something we could script away with some API scripts.
+This was a non-trivial task and not something we could script away with some API scripts.
 Each sample was spinning up its own infrastructure.
 We needed to modify those samples to use the same base set of cloud resources and only create what was needed.

 Having the same library variable sets, accounts, and Worker Pools made the migration much easier, but it's still manual work.
 I mention this because you'll probably have additional manual work if you want to implement something like this on an existing instance.